ludocode/pottery/include/pottery/container_types/README.md

 #### `VALUE_TYPE`

-A concrete value type for comparing objects in memory.
+A concrete type for a value in a container.

 This is optional.
 If this is configured, it is typedef'd to `value_t`, and `ref_t` is defined as a pointer to this.
 If this is not configured `REF_TYPE` must be configured instead.

 #### `REF_TYPE`

-An abstract reference for the type to be compared.
+An abstract reference type for a value in a container, where the value is not a concrete type.

 `ref_t` is defined as a typedef to this, or to `value_t*` if this is not configured.

 #### `ENTRY_TYPE`

-An abstract reference type for the value to be compared, usually with the storage location of the value within its container.
-Two values of this type are passed to all configured comparison expressions (after the optional context.)
+A type representing the storage location of a value within its container.

 `entry_t` is defined as a typedef to this, or to `ref_t` if this is not configured.